R3Conclave/conclave-core-sdk/docs/docs/writing-cordapps.md

 And here's the initiator flow that initiates a session with the responder party, get the enclave attestation, validate it, build and send a verifiable identity for the enclave to validate, send the encrypted mail with the string to reverse and read and decrypt the enclave's response.

-!!! important
-    **DO NOT BLINDLY COPY THE `SEC:INSECURE` PART INTO PRODUCTION CODE.** IT DOES NOT TAKE SHERLOCK HOLMES TO DEDUCE THAT YOUR APP WILL BE
-    INSECURE IF YOU KEEP THAT BIT. :face_with_monocle:
+Keep in mind that a verifiable identity is only sent to the enclave if the `anonymous` property is set to false.

 ```java
 @InitiatingFlow